Parallel tomography of quantum non-demolition measurements in multi-qubit devices: Results

+\lp{In this study we observe a decrease of the fidelity and QND-ness of the PM with respect to the DM.
+The readout fidelity of the parity measurement $F_{\lpv{\rm PM}}=0.958$ is close to the product of $F_{\lpv{\rm DM}}=0.973$ and the fidelity of the CNOT provided by IBM $F_{\lpv{\rm CNOT}}=0.9897$.
+Therefore, we can conclude that this decrease is mainly due to the CNOT gate as the error from reset is expected to be smaller than $1\%$ \cite{PhysRevLett.121.060502}.
+The indestructiveness is the same for parity and direct measurements, $1-D_{\lpv{\rm PM}}=1-D_{\lpv{\rm DM}}=0.969$, which is consistent with the fact that the CNOT and reset operations do not add measurement back-action on the system.
+In the Choi operators, we can also see the appearance of new bars that describe the noise introduced by the CNOT gate, as well as an increase in the overall error bars and fluctuations. }

-It is important to remark that the QND-MT protocol can be used with any kind of generalized measurements \cite{breuer_theory_nodate}.
-These include synthetic measurements that combine standard detectors with other computing elements, such as local and entangling gates, ancillary qubits, and resets.
-An important example of such generalized measurements is the \emph{measure-and-reset} operation \cite{McEwen2021}.
-This quantum algorithm, shown in Fig.~\ref{fig4}a, follows a QND measurement with a reset and a classically-conditioned NOT operation that should bring the measured qubit exactly to the quantum state that has be measured---i.e. the qubit ends in state $\ket{n}$ if the measurement outcome was $n=0,1$.
-If the reset and NOT operations have high fidelities, measurement-and-reset should ``fix'' the QND nature of a measurement, bringing the errors $1-Q$ and $D$ closer to the measurement infidelity $1-F$.
+\lp{Another interesting example of generalized measurement is} the measure-reset-\lp{feedback} (MRF) operation, shown in Fig.~\ref{fig5}(c). \lp{It consists of} a QND measurement followed by a reset and a classically-conditioned NOT operation that brings the measured qubit exactly to the quantum state \lp{selected as measurement outcome---i.e. the qubit is reset to state $\ket{0}$ or $\ket{1}$ when the measurement outcome was deemed $n=0$ or $1$, respectively}.
+If the reset and NOT operations have high fidelities, measurement-and-reset should \lpv{fix} the QND nature of a measurement, bringing the errors $1-Q$ and $D$ closer to the measurement infidelity $1-F$.